298.296 Operation of fund.

 Subd.
 3. Administration.
 The commissioner and staff of the iron range resources and rehabilitation board shall administer the program under which funds are expended pursuant to sections 298.292 to 298.298.

 Subd.
-4. Temporary loan authority. (a) The board may recommend that up to $7,500,000 from the corpus of the trust may be used for loans as provided in this subdivision.
+4. Temporary loan authority. (a) The board may recommend that up to $7,500,000 from the corpus of the trust may be used for loans, grants, or equity investments as provided in this subdivision.
 The money would be available for loans for construction and equipping of facilities constituting (1) a value added iron products plant, which may be either a new plant or a facility incorporated into an existing plant that produces iron upgraded to a minimum of 75 percent iron content or any iron alloy with a total minimum metallic content of 90 percent; or (2) a new mine or minerals processing plant for any mineral subject to the net proceeds tax imposed under section 298.015.
 A loan under this paragraph may not exceed $5,000,000 for any facility.